 Which Features & Programs To Compare

-Some of the main ways that washing machines differ are the kind of programs and features available.
+Some of the main ways that freestanding washing machines differ are the kind of programs and features available.

 Aside from the energy considerations discussed above, here are 8 bog-standard features you can check and compare your shortlist against:

-If you have kids, chances are they will always need certain clothes ASAP all the time.
+If you have kids, chances are they will always want certain clothes ASAP all the time.
 Of course, many times this problem can be solved by actually putting said items in the wash, but I digress!

 Another great feature that the majority of new washers have is a 24-hour time delay.

 This is great for setting your washing to finish for when you get up or return home.
 Some models only have a 20 hour delay timer or less.

 Extra bonus points are awarded for washers that count down the time (accurately I might add!) on big LCD screens.
 This makes it even easier to plan your time around getting the laundry done.

 A washing machine is one of the few products you don't actually get to see or hear working before you buy it.